waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Defeated Bug Catcher (ID 4, VIRIDIANFOREST_YOUNGSTER4) at (3,19) in Viridian Forest.
 His Pokemon: Pinsir Lv8, Metapod Lv9.
 Got ¥90.

-# Agent Ideas for Later
+# Planned Agents (For Later Implementation)
 *   `inventory_manager_agent`: Helps manage inventory, suggests when to buy/use items based on money, goals, Hard Mode rules, and upcoming challenges.
+(To be defined later)
 *   `hm_tracker_agent`: Tracks HM progression, which HMs are needed for which areas/obstacles, and which Pokemon can learn them.
+(To be defined later)